 - Link to a landing page that matches the message, so leads can take the next step such as downloading content

 - Address specific audiences directly—“Are you a social media marketer?”

 - Use a strong call to action

-- Refresh ads at least once per month with new text or images
+- Refresh ads at least once per month with new text and/or images

 Set a competitive bid

-Determine what you are trying to achieve and set and measure your budget accordingly.
+Determine what you are trying to achieve and then set and measure your budget accordingly.
 LinkedIn recommends testing with at least $100/day or around $5,000 in total.
-Aiming for $100/week to start is recommended.
+We recommend aiming for $100/week to start.

 For each campaign, you will set a payment method as well as a bid.
 The payment method can be either pay per click (PPC) or pay per 1,000 impressions (PPM), and the bid is the maximum amount you’re willing to pay for those clicks or impressions.